vulppine/byond-gateway/README.md

 You will require [TDM-GCC](https://jmeubank.github.io/tdm-gcc) to compile the Dream Daemon library.

-To compile the server, run `go build -o byond-rest.exe` in `server/`.
+To compile the server, run `go build -o byond-gateway.exe` in `server/`.

 To compile the library:
  - Install TDM-GCC from above.